Aid Station Captains Section – Captains Please Read

 Feel free to eat any of the food at the aid stations and bring extra food for yourself that you like.
 Send someone to run for food for your group if you want.
 Be sure to bring personal items such as a chair, rain-gear, warm clothes, bug spray etc., items to keep yourself comfortable out there and encourage your volunteer mates to do the same.
 Take turns taking rests and breaks and at the later / long duration aid station, sleep – set up a tent or a vehicle to sleep in at the aid station, take care of yourselves!.

-We have always tried to provide communal lodging for our volunteers that need it, so that volunteering would not be costly or prohibitive for anyone.
-Due to Covid we are going to do everything in our power to keep units from being crowded and will seek to put people together who are already in each other’s bubbles.
-As a result, we are going to have less capacity than normal as we can only find and afford so much lodging.
+COMMUNAL LODGING IN THE COVID / POST-COVID ERA: We have always tried to provide communal lodging for our volunteers in need, so that volunteering would not be costly or prohibitive for anyone.
+In the Covid / Post-Covid era we are trying to keep units from being too crowded.
+As a result, we have far less capacity than years past as we can only find and afford so much lodging.
 We are asking that wherever possible, volunteers who are not working 3 or 4 days (those volunteers will be given priority for obvious reasons) look for their own arrangements.
 If you like camping, there are many affordable options in the area, if you have friends or family who are running, perhaps you could share some space.
 See what you can do.
-Ultimately we will do everything in our power to make sure you have a place to crash if you need it, but we want to be upfront about the concerns, considerations and limitations this year.
+Ultimately we will do everything in our power to make sure you have a place to crash if you need it, but we want to be upfront about the concerns, considerations and limitations.
 Please do not let lodging issues be a reason that you do not come and volunteer, if you need lodging, sign up.

 A few reminders about lodging:

-• This is communal lodging meaning you may share a bunk room or a living room floor with others.
+• This is communal lodging meaning you will likely share a bunk room, living room floor, nook or cranny with others.

 • We ask that you bring a sleeping bag, sleeping pad and pillow as there may only be floor space available when you are needing to sleep.

-• This is in a nice, modern clean townhome near the finish area at Caribou Highlands and there are cooking facilities and showers available, please make use of them!
+• Lodging is in a nice, modern clean townhomes near the finish area at Caribou Highlands and there are cooking facilities and showers available.

 • Do not lock the door to the unit, if the door is locked there will be a key under the front door mat, do not take / remove this key – leave it there otherwise people coming in after a volunteer shift could be locked out.